 All of the above tasks are typically carried out by fixed moorings, met towers, or humans working on survey vessels.
 This significantly raises the cost and labor intensity of establishing and maintaining an offshore wind farm.
 Permits are required to deploy moorings and met towers (and ships are needed to deploy them), survey vessel time is expensive and difficult to schedule, and inclement weather can make it dangerous not to mention uncomfortable for human crews.

 Saildrone’s three classes of autonomous vehicles work together to autonomously collect the data through the life cycle of the wind farm.
 Each vehicle is designed for specific tasks and can be deployed from any dock, no permits required.
-Their innovative design efficiently delivers the critical data needed, from comprehensive real-time metocean data including wind monitoring to high-resolution ocean mapping, persistent year-round ecosystem monitoring and maritime security solutions.
+Their innovative design efficiently delivers the critical data needed, from comprehensive real-time metocean data including wind monitoring to high-resolution ocean mapping and maritime security solutions.